Fusarium Wilt of Lettuce

-Although the fungus appears to be sensitive to many broad spectrum fungicides in the laboratory, these products have limited efficacy in the field.
-This is most likely due to difficulty in getting the product to the root zone at effective concentration.
+Although the fungus appears to be sensitive to many broad-spectrum fungicides in the laboratory, these products have limited efficacy in the field.
+This is most likely due to difficulty in getting the product to the root zone at an effective concentration.
 Recent studies with plant defense activators have shown moderate success and continued work with these products is promising.

 Breeding for Resistance